-Open Application Networks
+Open Access Networks

-What is an Open Application Network?
+What is an Open Access Network?

-An Open Application network (OAN) is a model wherein there is a separation between the physical network infrastructure and the services that are provided across it.
+An Open Access Network (OAN) is a model wherein there is a separation between the physical network infrastructure and the services that are provided across it.
 A good analogy is that of an airport.
 Imagine for a moment that if an airline wanted to serve a given community they would have to build their own runway and terminal, provide their own security, and so on.
 The result would be that most cities would only be served by one or two airlines and that air travel would be much more costly.
 As crazy as that is to think about, it is exactly the paradigm under which the broadband industry operates in the United States.

 Why does Lit Communities operate its networks using the OAN model?